G8TIC/radar/SECURITY.md

 c) your contact details (name and email address) which are only accessible to the system operators and only used in the event of a problem

-## Your UK/EU privacy rights
+## UK/EU privacy rights
-No personal information is transferred outside the UK or Europe.
+No personal information is transferred anywhere as we do not use any form of PII and hence no personal information is outside the UK or Europe.

-You are free to delete this sofwtare and your station and details at any time This system complies with UK and EU privacy regulations such as the GDPR
+You are free to delete this sofwtare and your station and details at any time.

+This system complies with UK and EU privacy regulations such as the GDPR.

 ## Transmit only
 By using UDP/IP "transmit only" and having no packet receive processing the